 Name: Elke Petersen

-Every time our web site is accessed, we and/or the web space provider automatically collect and transmit data.
-This information, also called server log files, are of a general nature and do not allow any conclusions about you as a person.
+Every time our website is accessed, we and/or the webspace provider automatically collect and transmit data.
+This information, also called server log files, are of a general nature and do not allow any conclusions about to your person.

 These server log files contain essentially the following details:

 - The Referrer URL (the page from which you accessed our offering)